fish-shell/fish-shell/doc_src/language.rst

       emit imdone with $argv
   end

-If there are multiple handlers for an event, they will all be run, but the order might change between fish releases, so you should not rely on it.
+If there are multiple handlers for an event, they will all be run, but the order might change between ghoti releases, so you should not rely on it.

 Please note that event handlers only become active when a function is loaded, which means you need to otherwise :doc:`source <cmds/source>` or execute a function instead of relying on :ref:`autoloading <syntax-function-autoloading>`.
 One approach is to put it into your :ref:`configuration file <configuration>`.